 The flip side of all that firm support is that I would not recommend the Saatva Latex Hybrid to side sleepers.
 If you’re looking for a super plush feel to relieve pressure in problem areas like the shoulders, I would take a look at something a bit softer.

 Finally, Saatva has received a few customer complaints about delayed delivery times.
 Saatva offers free white glove delivery with all their mattresses, but you may need to wait longer than Saatva’s estimated delivery time to receive your new mattress.

 How Much Does The Saatva Latex Hybrid Cost?

 Saatva is a luxury mattress brand, so this hybrid’s price point is on the higher side.
-Full pricing is listed below, but take a look at our Saatva coupon code to learn how to save on your purchase.
+Take a look at the chart below to compare sizes and pricing, and remember to check out our Saatva coupon page to learn how to save on your purchase.